-Kumbhani et al. (1993) crossed eight diverse genotypes of bhindi in all possible combinations to find out the combination of parents giving the highest degree of useful heterosis and observed that high heterosis for yield per plant resulted from the combined effect of heterosis for yield component characters viz., number of pods per plant, pod length, pod girth, plant height and internodal length.
+Kumbhani et al. (1993) crossed eight diverse genotypes of bhindi in all possible combinations to find out $\mathtt{the}$ combination parents giving the highest degree of of useful heterosis and observed that high heterosis for yield plant per from resulted combined effect of heterosis thefor yield component characters viz., number of pods per plant, pod length. pod girth, plant height and internodal length.